AkshataAppDev/ADNewsApp/README.md

 8. Material Card Component

 Building Steps:
-Project should be downloaded and built using Android Studio just as a normal Kotlin project.
+Project is built using Android Studio 4.0.1 as Kotlin project.